 8. Subway platform passing train

-Best on: Veo (synced ambient — train roar + paper page rustle — without any post work).
+Best on: Veo 3.1 (synced ambient — train roar + paper page rustle — generated in one pass; Sora 2 can do this too, but Veo’s mechanical and crowd sound is cleaner).

 A man stands on a near-empty subway platform reading a paperback.
 A train passes behind him with motion blur and warm interior lights streaming past.
 Static wide shot, anamorphic 35mm, teal and warm amber palette.
 7 seconds.